Nominations for Spring 2025 induction are now closed.

 — John Fahr, “New building to Honor Selfless Pioneer Teacher of Yaquis,”

-Tucson Star (November 7, 1954)
+Arizona Daily Star (November 7, 1954)

 One of nine children, Thamar Richey was born on August 8, 1858, at Saltsburg, Indian County, Pennsylvania.
 Her parents soon moved to Illinois and then to Missouri.
 There at age sixteen, she graduated from Maryvale High School, an unusual accomplishment for a young woman of that time.
 Entering one of the few professions open to her, in 1874 she took a job teaching in a small rural school in nearby Ottawa County.
+During the next five years, she taught in several other county schools.
+Then, in 1879, the Richey family moved to Kansas where Thamar continued to teach for the next thirteen years.

 Little else is known about her life until 1892 when she took a position offered by the federal Indian Service.
 Thamar Richey was assigned to a school on the Fort Mohave reservation in Needles, California.
 From there, she moved back to Kansas and became the head matron at the Haskell Institute at Lawrence, one of the major Indian boarding schools of the day.
-Later, she became the principal at the Genoa, Nebraska Indian School and for a short time, worked at an Indian school in Minnesota.
+Later, she became the principal at the Genoa, Nebraska, Indian School and for a short time worked at an Indian school in Minnesota.
 These years with young Indian students, on reservations and at boarding schools, increased her commitment to educate the tribal peoples of the West.
 Although she certainly held some popular stereotypes about Indian culture, she came to recognize that children needed the individual help that only dedicated teachers could provide.

 In 1901, her parents’ illness brought an abrupt shift in her career.
 To be with them, Thamar returned to Holton, Kansas and taught there for the next eighteen years.
 During that time she served on the faculty of Emporia Normal School, the teachers’ college, and also taught part-time at a small local college in Holton.
 She apparently had no involvement with the federal Indian school system while at Holton, but her interest in Indian education remained strong.